 if sleeping facilities are provided at the workplace (e.g. for on-call emergency workers or crews on vessels) regularly check the facilities (e.g. air conditioners, blinds) to ensure the conditions remain suitable for sleep, or

-if workers are driving long distances install equipment to monitor fatigue (e.g. in-vehicle eye-monitoring and reporting systems).
+if workers are driving long distances install equipment to monitor fatigue (i.e. individual fatigue monitoring equipmentand reporting systems).

 Any risks to health and safety from workplace monitoring must also be managed.
 For example, only check sleeping facilities when they are not in use to minimise the risk of sexual or gender-based harassment.